-The Headteacher is responsible for the internal organisation, management and control of the school and working to the objectives agreed by the LGC board.
-The LGC provides the framework within which she and her staff work.
+The Headteacher is responsible for the internal organisation, management and control of the school and working to the objectives agreed by the LC board.
+The LC provides the framework within which she and her staff work.

-HOW THE LGC WORK AT St Mark and All Saints
+HOW THE LC WORK AT St Mark and All Saints

 At St Mark and All Saints there is one committee that look at different areas of the school –General Purpose and Finance & Teaching and Learning.
-The LGC are also responsible for the Nursery.
-A meeting of all LGC is held once per half term (6 times per year).
+The LC are also responsible for the Nursery.
+A meeting of all LC is held once per half term (6 times per year).

 Provides, in collaboration with the Headteacher, Assistant Head and staff, strategic direction and vision for the school.